-EDU 1000 - Introduction to Education
+EDU 1000 - Introduction to Education 3 Credit hours

 Introduces the profession of teaching in today's society.
 More than ever before, teaching is a complex and challenging profession which requires the candidates to develop and use their skills and abilities and to foster a disposition and character of reflections.
 Candidates will utilize readings, explore themes, participate in field experiences and produce carefully considered reflections in order to broadly explore the purposes of schools in society and what knowledge, dispositions, and performances are required to be an effective teacher today.
+Transfer.
+TAG.